Bus Tours in Scotland

 Highland Experience's Scottish Choice

-Monica, traveled in June
+Debra, traveled in July

 Comfortable coaches follow Scotland's scenic routes to Loch Lomond, Glencoe, and Skye.
 Modern vehicles carry 15kg luggage per person, stopping at Eilean Donan Castle and Culloden.
 Quality B&B stays and expert driver-guide commentary included.